LukeGus/Termix-Docs/docs/install/connector/ios.md

 [GitHub Repo](https://github.com/Termix-SSH/Mobile)

+## Installation Methods

-## Official Apple App Store
+### Apple App Store (Recommended)

-This guide only works on iOS devices. iPadOS and macOS are planned to be supported in the future.

-Using your iOS Apple mobile device, visit [this link](https://apps.apple.com/us/app/termix-ssh-companion/id6752672071) or search `Termix - SSH Companion` on the Apple App Store.
+Using your Apple device, visit [this link](https://apps.apple.com/us/app/termix-ssh-companion/id6752672071) or search `Termix - SSH Companion` on the Apple App Store.
 You can install and open it like you would any other app via the App Store.

 Once installed and opened, follow the on-screen guide to connect to your existing Termix instance.
-If you enjoy the app, consider leaving an honest review so the app shows up higher in the serach results.
+If you enjoy the app, consider leaving an honest review so the app shows up higher in the search results.

+### GitHub Releases

+Click on [this link](https://github.com/Termix-SSH/Termix/releases/latest/download/termix_ios.ipa) on your Apple device to download the latest version.
+To download a specific version, visit [GitHub releases](https://github.com/Termix-SSH/Termix/releases).

+You can then sideload the app as usual.
+I recommend you use [AltStore](https://faq.altstore.io/) for sideloading.

+Once installed and opened, follow the on-screen guide to connect to your existing Termix instance.

 ## Support